 - Traverse subfolders: If you want to check the subfolders, please checkmark this option

-Once you click on the <New Variable..>, the Add Variable window will open to create a new variable.
-In this example, we require variables to store the File path, Name, and its extension.
+Once you click the <New Variable..>, the Add Variable window will open to create a new variable.
+In this example, we require variables to store the File path, Name, and extension.
 So, we are creating a string variable and assigning the name as EmployeeFile_Name.
 Click OK to finish creating a string variable.

-Next, Drag and drop the Data Flow Task from the toolbox to the Foreach loop container and rename it as SSIS Foreach Loop File Enumerator.
+Next, Drag and drop the Data Flow Task from the toolbox to the Foreach loop container and rename it SSIS Foreach Loop File Enumerator.

 Double click on it will open the data flow tab.
 Next, Drag and drop Flat File Source and OLE DB Destination.

 Double click on Flat File Source will open the Editor to configure the connection manager settings.
-If you haven’t created Flat File Connection Manager, click on the New button will open the Connection Manager Editor.
+If you haven’t created Flat File Connection Manager, click the New button to open the Connection Manager Editor.
 From the below screenshot, you can observe that we are selecting Employee1 from our System Task folder.

 Our text files hold Column names as the first row, so please checkmark the Column names in the first data row option.